Blockchain Based Decentralized Replay Attack Detection for Large Scale Power Systems: Introduction

+Consequently, utility stakeholders are left with a tough choice between one of two options.
+Either, they pursue a purely localized approach with state of the art ICS attack detection, not withstanding its various blinding limitations.
+Alternatively, they could adopt a real time sensor and cyber incident data sharing strategy that relies on a centralized coordinator.
+The centralized entity would be in charge of real time processing and analytics of sensor data being streamed from a large number of assets, while providing alerts pertaining to the global cyber health of the network as a whole.
+Many such centralized data sharing programs have been pursued in the past.
+For instance, the U.S. Department of Energy operates the Cyber Risk Information Sharing Program (CRISP) \cite{multiYearPlan} which provides utility members with a platform to share cyber incident/sensor data.

-While current state-of-the-art ICS attack detection methods are intended for individual plant sites and assets, this paper considers regional and global network attacks that require collaboration between the individual stakeholders.
-This collaborative setting involves ``pooling'' alarms from individual plants and assets, which tends to significantly reduce the false alarm rates.
-With current frameworks, such tasks, require competing stakeholders to share their data with a trusted third party which raises widespread privacy concerns.
-The U.S. Department of Energy operates the Cyber Risk Information Sharing Program (CRISP) \cite{multiYearPlan} which provides utility members with a platform specifically designed to share sensitive data.
-However, sharing data through a centralized repository presents several privacy risks along with efficiency and agility issues \cite{fisk2015privacy}.
-In the absence of legal obligation to participate, many critical utility providers do not pursue membership of data sharing cooperatives like CRISP.
-In addition, programs like CRISP also require hardware upgrades to existing IT infrastructure and associated costs as well \cite{multiYearPlan}.
+However, such centralized data sharing programs come with their own set of challenges.
+First, sharing data through a centralized repository presents several privacy risks along with efficiency and agility issues \cite{fisk2015privacy} with respect to sensor data.
+Second, in the absence of legal obligation to participate, many critical utility providers do not pursue membership of data sharing cooperatives like CRISP due to a variety of business as well as logistical reasons.
+Third, programs like CRISP also require hardware upgrades to existing IT infrastructure and associated costs as well \cite{multiYearPlan}.
+Lastly, stakeholders might harbor inherent distrust in the centralized coordinator itself which is usually the federal government agencies and/or regulatory bodies.
+Such distrust could be due to apprehensions pertaining to unintended use of sensor data by regulators to detect violations of critical infrastructure rules and impose penalties.